microsoft/azure-maven-archetypes/azure-functions-archetype/README.md

 ## Required Parameters

 Like any other Maven Archetype, you are required to provide values for parameters `groupId`, `artifactId`, `version` and `package`.
-On top of that, two extra parameters are required for Azure Functions Archetype as listed in below table.
-They both have default values.
+On top of that, three extra parameters are required for Azure Functions Archetype as listed in below table.
+They all have default values.
 You can use their default values or enter your own.

 Parameter Name | Default Value | Description